JanBohunovsky/UrfRidersBot/README.md

         "Prefix": "!"
     },
     "Emotes": {
-        // You can define emotes either by their name, or the guild emote's ID.
+        // You can define emotes either by their name, or the guild emote ID.
         "Yes": 791318099311329280,
         "No": ":no_entry_sign:"
     },